Fully vaccinated people can go without masks outdoors except in crowded settings, CDC says

 Gandhi noted that the World Health Organization says masks are not necessary outside unless physical distancing, which the agency defines as about three feet, cannot be maintained.

 She and others have said it’s important for public health officials to provide incentives as “a great strategy to encourage those who are on the fence to get vaccinated.”

 “Public health messaging since the time of HIV that focuses on positive, rather than negative, reinforcement has been shown to be more effective, so the CDC guidelines that vaccinated people don’t have to mask outdoors will hopefully help persuade some of the vaccine hesitant in the U.S. to get the vaccine,” Gandhi said.

 The CDC guidance said there is limited data on vaccine protection in people who are immunocompromised.
-It urges people taking immunosuppressive medications to discuss the need for personal protective measures with their health-care providers, even if they are fully vaccinated.
+It urged people taking immunosuppressive medications to discuss the need for personal protective measures with their health-care providers, even if they are fully vaccinated.

-Even before the CDC’s announcement, a number of states were moving to ease mask mandates: Kentucky Gov. Andy Beshear, a Democrat, on Monday cleared groups of fewer than 1,000 to gather outside without masks.
+Even before the CDC’s announcement, some states were moving to ease mask mandates: Kentucky Gov. Andy Beshear, a Democrat, on Monday cleared groups of fewer than 1,000 people to gather outside without masks.
 Massachusetts Gov. Charlie Baker, a Republican, on Tuesday said his state’s rule requiring masks outdoors would expire Friday, except in situations where social distancing is impossible.

-The issue has become more politically charged recently as conservative media figures have used their platforms online and on cable news to turn outdoor masking rules into a cause célèbre.
-Fox News host Tucker Carlson urged viewers this week to contact child protective services to report the parents of children seen masked outdoors.
+The issue has become even more politically charged recently as conservative media figures have used their platforms online and on cable news to turn outdoor masking rules into a cause celebre.
+Fox News host Tucker Carlson urged viewers this week to contact child protective services to report the parents of children who wore masks outdoors.

 “Your response when you see children wearing masks as they play should be no different from your response to seeing someone beat a kid in Walmart,” he said on his show, which is among the most watched on cable, regularly drawing 3 million viewers.
 “Call the police immediately, contact child protective services.
 Keep calling until someone arrives.”

-His instructions were echoed Wednesday morning by Molly Hemingway, a senior editor at The Federalist, a conservative publication.
+His instructions were echoed Tuesday morning by Mollie Hemingway, a senior editor at The Federalist, a conservative publication.
 She tweeted: “Even if you’re an outdoor mask enthusiast at this late date, despite the complete lack of scientific support for same, I think we all can agree that masking children outdoors, at the very least, is abusive, right?”

-The comments illustrate how face coverings, scorned by former president Donald Trump, remain a marker of political identity more than a year into the pandemic.
+The comments illustrate how face coverings, which were scorned by President Donald Trump, remain a marker of political identity more than a year into the pandemic.

 – – –

-The Washington Post’s Isaac Stanley-Becker contributed to this report.
+The Washington Post’s Isaac Stanley-Becker and Ben Guarino contributed to this report.